jamescherti/pathaction/README.md

 ## Introduction

-`pathaction` is a flexible CLI tool for running commands on files and directories.
-Just pass a file path as an argument, and it handles the rest-whether you're working with code, media, or configurations.
+The `pathaction` is a flexible command-line tool for running commands on files and directories.
+Just pass a file path as an argument, and it handles the rest, whether you're working with code, media, or configurations.

 The tool uses a `.pathaction.yaml` rule-set file to determine which command to execute.
 Additionally, **Jinja2** templating can be used in the rule-set file to further customize the commands.